 If you are interested in creating a bonsai, this is an excellent choice for a maple tree species.
 Try to find the 'Microphyllum' cultivar as it has smaller leaves that are well suited to one of these tiny trees.

 Give your hedge maple a good start by choosing a central leader and some sturdy branches to form a strong framework.
 The common name is apt since this species can be pruned into an informal or formal hedge.

 You may want to limb this up if it is planted next to a walkway or street so the low-growing branches do not obstruct pedestrians or vehicles.

-You may see cankers, leaf spots, root rots, tar spot and verticillium wilt.
+The field maple is relatively free of serious pest problems.
+You may see problems common to trees in the Acer genus including anthracnose, crown gall, cankers, leaf spots, root rots, tar spot, and verticillium wilt.